meenaksh06/mini-OS/README.md

 ---

 ## License
 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` for .